 According to Google, 15% of searches come up every day that have never been used before.
 Even deep parsing will not help to collect something that did not exist before.
 This means that you will have to carry out it with a certain frequency and look for new low-frequency speakers.

-Specialists recommend working out the semantics in more detail, digging into parsing, collecting search suggestions and close variants of words, using negative keywords from Direct, that is, taking action even before launching search advertising.
+Specialists recommend working out the semantics in more detail, digging into parsing, collecting search suggestions and close variants of words, and using negative keywords from Direct, that is, taking action even before launching search advertising.